Axa Equitable Center: 2010s to present

 Palio's space became part of Piano Due, which closed in 2011 and was replaced by the Aldo Sohm Wine Bar in 2014.
 Axa Equitable placed 787 Seventh Avenue and 1285 Sixth Avenue for sale in August 2015.
 At the time, 787 Seventh Avenue was almost completely occupied, with only 1.6 percent of the space vacant.
 By the end of the year, the California Public Employees’ Retirement System (CalPERS) had shown interest in acquiring 787 Seventh Avenue for $1.9 billion.
 This would make Axa Equitable Center one of the most expensive single buildings to ever be sold in New York City.
 In February 2016, CalPERS announced it had purchased the building.
 The purchase was financed with a $780 million mortgage from Deutsche Bank.

 Bar Americain, at the building's ground floor, closed in 2018.
 A helicopter crashed on Axa Equitable Center's roof on June 10, 2019, killing the pilot and sparking a fire that prompted the building's evacuation.
 No one else was hurt in the crash, and the helicopter's wreckage was removed.
 The Urbanspace food hall opened at the ground level of Axa Equitable Center in early 2020.
 In 2022, following the COVID-19 pandemic in New York City, BNP Paribas renovated its offices at 787 Seventh Avenue to encourage workers to return to the firm's physical offices.
 In addition, a sign with the name "BNP Paribas" was installed above the Seventh Avenue entrance, replacing Equitable's name.
+Although 787 Seventh Avenue had an occupancy rate of 96 percent by early 2024, its value had declined by $123 million since the pandemic; at the time, the building was estimated to be worth $917 million.
+The reduced valuation reflected the fact that BNP Paribas had downsized its space at the building from 450000 to 300000 ft2, while the lease of another major tenant, UBS, was scheduled to expire in 2026.